NafiurSiddiqui/NextJS-learner/README.md

 you will notice a posts directory and two markdown file inside them.
 This is where we will use to fetch our data locally.

 at the top you have section with meta information known as _YAML_ front matter.
 YAML stands for 'Yet Another Language' (in case you wondered).
 To parse this front matter you need a parser known as _gray-matter_.
 Install the parser with `npm install gray-matter`.

+We created a _utility_ function that fetches post with gray matter. look [util](utils/posts.js) for the process.